LostInLunacy/best11_scraper/README.md

 (Note these preferences can be modified again at any time from the menu.)

 ## Running Program
 That's it.
-You can run the program and no more input from you is needed.
+You can run the program.

 The first time you run the program, some data will be retrieved from best11.
 This may take a few minutes.